Everything (and only) what you need to know about cryptocurrency wallets

 In every wallet app, you’ll see a button labelled “Receive.”
 This is the button you press to, you guessed it, reveal the way other people send you whatever cryptocurrency the wallet app supports.
 That’s what we’ll need to start getting crypto.

-Self-custody wallet apps are truly like physical wallets, not bank accounts: if you uninstall the wallet app, or your phone is lost or gets stolen, and you don’t have a backup somewhere, all the money in your cryptocurrency wallet is lost, too.
+Self-custody wallet apps are truly like physical wallets, not bank accounts: if you uninstall the wallet app, or your phone is lost or gets stolen, and you don’t have a backup somewhere then all the money in your cryptocurrency wallet is lost, too.

 Another useful analogy, at least for those of us who have physical safe vaults at our our incalls, is that you should think of your self-custody wallet app like a physical vault in which you keep your cold, hard cash.
 Lose the key to the safe, and you lose access to the money inside.
-There is no bank teller you can go to beg for help from.
+There is no bank teller you can go to beg for help from, even though the money is still right there, sitting just out of reach.

 Thankfully, it’s very easy to protect yourself from this kind of financial loss.
 To understand how it works, you should know a tiny little bit more about what happens when you open a self-custody wallet app on your phone for the first time.